 Meet us, the people who care for the day-to-day implementation of the initiative.
-Our team, based on the National Documentation Center, is the junction for the networking of Greeks around the world.
-We are a multidisciplinary team that, despite our small age average, we have experience in communication, new technologies, research, economic development and much more; both in Greece and abroad!
+Our team, based at the National Documentation Centre, is the junction for the networking of Greeks around the world.
+We are a multidisciplinary team that, despite our average young age , has experience in communication, new technologies, research, economic development and much more; both in Greece and abroad!

 Dimitris Maragkos holds a BA in Communication, Media and Culture from Panteion University of Athens and a Msc in International and European Studies from the University of Piraeus.
-For the last 11 years he works as a communication specialist in Organizations who Coordinate European and National programs for Education, Training and Research.
-Since May 2015 he is an Independent EU expert speaker in the Team Europe Network, coordinated by the Representation of the European Commission in Greece.
+For the last 11 years he has been working as a communications specialist in Organisationswhich Co-ordinate European and National programmes for Education, Training and Research.
+Since May 2015 he has been an Independent EU expert speaker in the Team Europe Network, co-ordinated by the Representation of the European Commission in Greece.
 Within this network he encourages dialogue between European institutions, young people and civil society.
-Currently he coordinates the "Knowledge and partnership bridges" Initiative in the National Documentation Center.
+Currently he co-ordinates the "Knowledge and Partnership Bridges" Initiative at the National Documentation Centre.

-Nancy has been working in research almost all of her life, holding a PhD in Humanities and steadily conducting interdisciplinary research.
-She started working for the Initiative on the basis of her broad methodological background, the variety of her collaborations and her fluency in six languages.
+Nancy (Athanasia) has been working in research almost all of her life, holding a PhD in Humanities and steadily conducting interdisciplinary research.
+She started working for the Initiative on the basis of her broad methodological background and the variety of her collaborations.
 She is active on issues related to the evolution of young scientists and the conditions of conducting research in Greek reality.
-Within the "Knowledge and Cooperation Bridges" Initiative she is working on the mapping of the ecosystem for the initiative, on the Greek Expats networking and on proposing actions for the Initiative that arise within this framework.
+Within the "Knowledge and Cooperation Bridges" Initiative she is working on the mapping of the ecosystem for the initiative, on the networking of Greek Expats and on proposing actions for the Initiative that arise within this framework.

-Ioanna Vlachou is a graduate from the Law School of Athens and the Master’s European Law Program of the University of Leiden and she has been a researcher in Athens' Jean Monnet European Centre of Excellence.
-Since 2013, she has been practicing law, handling cases of various disciplines successfully, while in the past she had had the chance to work for the European Commission, having acquired valuable experience in the ‘backstage’ of EU law and policy making and implementation.
+Ioanna Vlachou is a graduate from the Law School of Athens and the Master’s European Law Programme of the University of Leiden and she has been a researcher at the Athens' Jean Monnet European Centre of Excellence.
+Since 2013, she has been practising law, handling cases of various disciplines successfully, while in the past she had the chance to work for the European Commission, acquiring valuable experience in the ‘backstage’ of EU law, policy making and implementation.
 She is a member of the national pool of Trainers for Erasmus+/Youth.
-She has participated in European Youth Conferences as a youth representative of Greece.
+She has participated in European Youth Conferences as a youth representative of Greece

 Polina studied International Relations at the University of Macedonia, Thessaloniki and Cultural Studies at Sabanci University in Turkey, where she has lived for much of her life.
 She has concentrated on the notion of the home as a space wherein cultural identities are produced through orality and memory.
 She is a member of the Border Crossings Network, an academic network focusing on anthropology and ethnography in the Balkans, and the Human Economy Programme, the University of Pretoria which focuses on economic anthropology.
 In the past, she worked at the Tomato Industry Museum, Santorini (in research) and now provides the Initiative with administrative support.